 His 1956 route on the south face of the Aiguille du Midi, still untouched in those days, has become a classic route.

 The closest starting point to approach Aiguille du Midi is the town of Chamonix, where to get the departure point of the Aiguille du Midi cable car.

 Road approach to Chamonix

-Regular descent down the exposed Aiguille du Midi East ridge and down to the flats on the glacier on the south side of the Aiguille du Midi.
+From the cable-station of the Aiguille du Midi at 3842 meters with the regular descent down the exposed Aiguille du Midi East ridge and down to the flats on the glacier below the South side of the Aiguille du Midi.
 Straight up to base of the wall from there.
 Watch for bergschrunds!

 Summit altitude: 3842 m

 Climbing length: 200 m